cylc/cylc-doc/src/user-guide/running-workflows/authentication-files.rst

 -------------------------

-:term:`Schedulers <scheduler>` listen on dedicated network ports for TCP communications from Cylc clients (task jobs and user-invoked commands).
+:term:`Schedulers <scheduler>` listen on dedicated network ports for TCP communications from Cylc clients (jobs and user-invoked commands).

 Use ``cylc scan`` to see which workflows are listening on which ports on scanned hosts.